amolenk/docs/docs/architecture/dapr-for-net-developers/secrects-buildingblock.md

 }
 ```

 The `components` folder is specified in the command-line and mounted as a local folder inside the Dapr sidecar container.
-Here's a snippet from the `docker-compose.override.yml` file in the root of the repository that specifies the volume mount:
+Here's a snippet from the `docker-compose.override.yml` file in the repository root that specifies the volume mount:

 ```yaml
   ordering-backgroundtasks-dapr: